 Guildford in Bloom Schools 2023

-The Theme – For King and Countryside
+Here's a reminder of this years Theme – For King and Countryside

 This year our theme, although centred around the Coronation of King Charles III which takes place on 6 May 2023 – just before the closing dates for our competitions, will embrace causes close to The King’s heart.